Temporal2Seq: A Unified Framework for Temporal Video Understanding Tasks: Related Work

-\paragraph{\bf{Multi-Task Learning.}} The goal of Multi-task learning (MTL) is to train a single model to learn multiple tasks simultaneously.
-Such approaches offer several advantages including improved data efficiency, reduced overfitting through shared representations, and fast learning by leveraging auxiliary information.
-The existing methods of MTL~\cite{mtl_overview,mtl_survey,uni_perceiver,uni_perceiver_v2,unified_io,generalist,pix2seq_v2,hyperface} have been partitioned into two groups: hard parameter sharing and soft parameter sharing.
-Hard parameter sharing~\cite{yolor,hyperface} allows all tasks to share the entire network parameters, except the decision head.
-Soft parameter sharing~\cite{pix2seq_v2,lrdp,aggregated} allows each task to have its own model.
-Currently, there is no multi-task learning pipeline focusing on temporal video understanding tasks.
-We follow Pix2Seq V2~\cite{pix2seq_v2} to build a multi-task autoregressive pipeline on three important video understanding tasks, using one modal to solve them all.
+\textbf{Multi-Task Learning.} The goal of Multi-task learning (MTL) is to train a single model to learn multiple tasks simultaneously.
+Such approaches offer several advantages including improving data efficiency, reducing overfitting through shared representations, and fast learning by leveraging auxiliary information.
+Existing unified video understanding models~\citep{unloc,univtg,vid2seq,unimd} introduced text modality and unified temporal video grounding, dense video captioning, and other multi-modal tasks.
+However, they failed to solve tasks that do not rely on the text modality and require a deeper understanding of temporal visual context.
+Also, they only solve coarse-grained video understanding tasks which tend to align the video and text modalities, leveraging large models' understanding of text semantics to solve video understanding tasks.
+Without the introduction of the text modality, these models would not work.
+Currently, there is no multi-task visual-only learning pipeline focusing on TAD, TAS and GEBD.
+We follow Pix2Seq V2~\citep{pix2seq_v2} to build a multi-task autoregressive pipeline on three important video understanding tasks, using one modal to solve them all.
+Although our model does not use any complex improvement modules and is merely a baseline, it achieves better results than using a single model by leveraging datasets from different sources across multiple scenes.